o1-labs/proof-systems/book/src/snarky/vars.md

 }
 ```

+One can see a CVar as an AST, where two atoms exist: a `Var(usize)` which represents a private input, an a `Constant(F)` which represents a constant.
+Anything else represents combinations of these two atoms.

 ### Constants

 Note that a circuit variable does not represent a value that has been constrained in the circuit (yet).